lugatuic/lug-docs/rfc0000-lug-constitution.md

 ## 1 Organization Name

-This organization shall be know as the Linux User's Group or "LUG" for short.
+This organization shall be known as the Linux User's Group or "LUG" for short.
 Throughout this document the organization will be referred to by its acronym, LUG.

 ## 2 Objective